Octet and decuplet baryon $\sigma$-terms and mass decompositions: Baryon mass decomposition

 where $\langle x \rangle_{{\cal B}q}^E = \frac34 \big( \langle x \rangle_{{\cal B}q} - f_{{\cal B} q} \big)$ is interpreted as the quark kinetic and potential energy, and $\langle x \rangle_{{\cal B}q,{\cal B}g}$ are the quark and gluon momentum fractions of the baryon at the scale $\mu$.
 The trace anomaly of the EMT, $f_{{\cal B}a}$, can be computed from the sum rule $f_{{\cal B} a} + \sum_{q} f_{{\cal B} q} = 1$ \cite{Ji:1995prd, Ji:1995prl}.
 Since the $\sigma$-term and trace anomaly contributions are scale independent, so is the sum, $\sum_q \langle x \rangle_{{\cal B}q}^E + \frac34 \langle x \rangle_{{\cal B}g} = \tfrac34 f_{{\cal B} a}$.
 The numerical values of the various terms in Eq.~(\ref{eq: mass decomp}) are listed in Table~\ref{tab: sigmaterms}.

 The decomposition (\ref{eq: mass decomp}) is scheme dependent and corresponds to defining the trace anomaly as the trace of the renormalized gluon component of the EMT.
-An alternative decomposition defines the baryons mass from only the trace of the EMT, in which case the quark and gluon energy contributions do not appear explicitly but are absorbed by the trace anomaly~\cite{Liu:2021, Metz:2020}.
+An alternative decomposition defines the baryons mass from only the trace of the EMT ~\cite{Liu:2021, Metz:2020, Hatta:2018sqd, Tanaka:2018nae}.
 Both of these decompostions are identical for octet and decuplet baryons, however, in a more general decomposition, such as those involving baryon gravitational form factors at zero momentum transfer, new form factors appear for the decuplet case.
 For the temporal component of the EMT, these terms do not contribute due to the vanishing spin polarization for the decuplet for the $\mu=0$ component.
 (For spatial components, they do not vanish, and can provide information on unique anisotropic terms in the pressure/work distributions of decuplet baryons, similar to those discussed for spin-1 hadrons \cite{Cosyn:2019}).

-While the debate about the most appropriate mass decomposition scheme continues~\cite{Liu:2021, Metz:2020, Lorce:2017, Ji:2021}, we note that the $\sigma$-term contribution to $M_{\cal B}$ is independent of the scheme.
+While the debate about the most appropriate mass decomposition continues~\cite{Liu:2021, Metz:2020, Lorce:2017, Ji:2021, Lorce:2021xku}, we note that the $\sigma$-term contribution to $M_{\cal B}$ is independent of the scheme.
 In Fig.~\ref{fig: mass decomp} we use Eq. (\ref{eq: mass decomp}) to illustrate the decomposition for several representative octet and decuplet masses (nucleon, $\Delta$, $\Xi$ and $\Omega$) into their trace anomaly, quark energy, and gluon momentum components.

 The latter contributions decrease with increasing magnitude of the quark mass fractions for heavier baryons, so that the sum of the quark mass fractions is $\approx$ 3 times larger for the $\Xi$ compared to the nucleon, for example.
 This is of particular interest as the gluonic energy from the trace anomaly may be associated with quark confinement in hadrons (see {\it e.g.}, Refs.~\cite{Ji:1995prd, Liu:2021, Ji:2021pys}) by exerting a restoring pressure on the hadrons~\cite{Liu:2021, Ji:2021pys}, reminiscent of that in a bag model~\cite{Ji:1995prd}.
 The decreasing magnitude of the trace anomalies for heavier baryons may indicate a proportionally smaller restoring pressure.